PerceptronV/PerceptronV.github.io/cv.markdown

 ### Experience

-* Currently interning at [Carbonbase](https://www.carbonbase.co/) for [Project Ark](http://project-ark.co/), a blockchain-based platform that allows collectors to invest in NFTs which directly fund wildlife, connecting artists, collectors, and environmental impact
+* 3-week internship at [Carbonbase](https://www.carbonbase.co/) for [Project Ark](http://project-ark.co/) (a blockchain-based platform that allows collectors to invest in taylored NFTs which directly fund conservation), where I helped build parts of their website, writing a 3D NFT viewer for a more interactive experience

 * NeurIPS 2020 Virtual Attendee